Aryeh Leib ben Asher Gunzberg: Life

-He became rabbi in Metz in France in 1765, but an early argument with his congregation led to him refusing to enter the synagogue except to give four sermons a year.
-Despite this he retained his post until he died in Metz on June 23, 1785.
+Ginsburg officiated as rabbi of Volozhin between 1750 and 1755, but he didn't get along with the community leaders.
+After that, he spent some time in Frankfurt and Berlin and ultimately returned to Volozhin, where Reb Chaim of Volozhin studied under him for some time.
+In 1765 he became rabbi in Metz in France, but an early argument with his congregation led to him refusing to enter the synagogue except to give four sermons a year.
+Despite this, he retained his post until he died in Metz on June 23, 1785.

-Hasidim considered the Shaagas Aryeh "the definitive talmid hakham (great leader) of the generation", They maintain a legend that the Besht sought out the Shaagas Aryeh and "served him by putting his shoes on for him".
+Hasidim considered the Shaagas Aryeh "the definitive talmid hakham (great leader) of the generation."
+They maintain a legend that the Besht sought out the Shaagas Aryeh and "served him by putting his shoes on for him".

-A legend exists of his death.
-During his studies a bookcase fell on him, covering him with books.
-His students were able to rescue him after an hour or so and he related to them that he had been covered by the books of the authors with whom he had quarreled.
-He had asked forgiveness from all of them and they all complied save for one, Mordecai Yoffe (known as the Levush) who refused.
+A famous legend about his death relates that a bookcase fell on him during his studies.
+After an hour or so, his students rescued him, and he told them that he had been covered by the books of the authors with whom he had quarreled.
+He had asked forgiveness from all of them, and they all complied save for one, Mordecai Yoffe (known as the Levush), who refused.
 He knew therefore that he was not long for this world, and pronounced the verse in Hebrew "Aryeh shoag mi loi yiroh"; i.e. that Aryeh (the lion, meaning himself) shoag (roars), but mi (an acronym of Mordecai Yoffeh, but can also mean 'who') loi yiroh (is not afraid).

 It is speculated that this legend is the source of the urban myth surrounding the death of the French-Jewish composer Charles-Valentin Alkan, whose family originated from Metz.